 Here comes the Rodeo Queen and her Court.

 The Rodeo Queen for 2011.
-My mother Mary Montgomery Jagow was the very first
+My mother Mary Montgomery Jagow was the very

 Westcliffe Stampede Rodeo Queen nearly sixty years ago.